2018 Italian local elections

 The 2018 Italian local elections were held on different dates; most on 10 June, with a second round on 24 June.
 In Italy, direct elections were held in 720 municipalities: in each comune were chosen mayor and members of the City Council.
 Of the 783 municipalities, 21 were provincial capitals and only 112 had a population higher than 15,000 inhabitants (10,000 for Sicily).

-In Friuli-Venezia Giulia the elections were held on 29 April with a second ballot on 13 May; while in Aosta Valley they were held on 20 May, and in Trentino Alto-Adige on 27 May.
+In Friuli-Venezia Giulia the elections were held on 29 April with a second ballot on 13 May; while in Aosta Valley they were held on 20 May, and in Trentino-Alto Adige/Südtirol on 27 May.

 Voting System

 All mayoral elections in Italy in cities with a population higher than 15,000 use the same voting system.
 Under this system voters express a direct choice for the mayor or an indirect choice voting for the party of the candidate's coalition.
 If no candidate receives at least 50% of votes, the top two candidates go to a second round after two weeks.
 This gives a result whereby the winning candidate may be able to claim majority support, although it is not guaranteed.

 The election of the City Council is based on a direct choice for the candidate with a preference vote: the candidate with the majority of the preferences is elected.
 The number of the seats for each party is determined proportionally.